rvsrnvsn/ICML2019/README.md

 _Nicholas Waytowich_

 + Joint affiliation with US Army Research Laboratory and Columbia University
-+ Can we do better than reward shaping using natural langage rewards?
++ Can we do better than reward shaping using natural language rewards?
   - Used StarCraft II as testbed
     * Specifically, BuildMarines SC2 mini-game
 + Need mapping from natural language commands to game states and goals